School starts promptly at 9.00 a.m. when the registration is taken. Children may come into school from 8.50 a.m.

 Any pupil who takes leave of absence of 5 days or more without the school consent may lead to a fixed penalty notice issued by the Local Authority of £60 - £120 per parent per child.
 This is payable within 28 days rising to £120 thereafter until the final deadline of 42 days.
 Non payment of penalty notices within the prescribed time limits will result in prosecution.
 Only Local Authorities can institute court proceedings for penalty notice or for non attendance.

-May we remind you that leave of absence during term time should be avoided because children can fall behind with their work and may find it difficult to catch up and integrate into friendship groups.
+Leave of absence during term time should be avoided in all but exceptional circumstances because children can fall behind with their work and may find it difficult to catch up and re-integrate into friendship groups.
 Every lesson in school matters and frequent absence from school results in gaps in children’s learning.
-However, there are times when absence is unavoidable but we ask you to contact us as soon as possible to explain why your child needs to be absent and then we can decide whether or not to authorise the absence.

 Group Analysis by Attendance Category